Abdelrhman-Allam/DemoMEAN-Train/README.md

 # Demo
-Develop web application using MEAN stack as learing path and self-study
+Develop web application using MEAN stack as learing path and self-study.